Homes, businesses west of Delray Beach without power for hours

 "I got home, I sat in my car in my driveway doing Teams calls with my coworkers," Mikiciuk said.

-According to FPL, at one point there were more than 1,300 customers in the area without power.
+According to Florida Power & Light, at one point there were more than 1,300 customers in the area without power.
 It was estimated to be restored much later so people were thrilled to see the lights back on.

 Scripps Only Content 2023